JFK 50th ANNIVERSARY EVENTS

 Sixth Floor Museum at Dealey Plaza and SMU Crum Auditorium

-Registration/RSVP: Details on registration will be posted to
+Registration/RSVP: Details on registration and the events

 The symposium is a two-day examination of the effect of